 Due to the location of the Pipeline in Turkey's EEZ and its closest point to Turkey's coast being more 110 km to the south, it is highly unlikely that demersal fisheries will be affected.
 Demersal fishing takes place along Turkey's coastline in waters up to a maximum of 150 m, after which anoxic conditions prevent the occurrence of any commercially important demersal species.
 The main fishing grounds are determined by the location of the feeding, spawning, wintering grounds and migratory patterns of fish.
 These are concentrated in the shallower waters of the continental shelf area around the rim of the Black Sea, and are largely constrained by the rapid descent of the sea basin to abyssal depths of more than 2,000 m.
 The semi-enclosed nature of the Black Sea has led to a lack of exchange of water with other oceans and the development of an anoxic basin below the depth of approximately 150 m which is completely devoid of fish life.
-However, large commercial vessels may, on occasion, fish up to 50-60 miles from the coast during anchovy season (Ref.
-75).
+As such, the 150 m depth contour can be used as a proxy boundary for fishing activity in Turkey's EEZ in the Black Sea and the focus of this section will therefore be on pelagic species and their fisheries.

 The four small pelagic species of importance, both in terms of quantity and economic value, caught in Turkish waters of the Black Sea are European anchovy, sprat, Black Sea horse mackerel and Atlantic bonito as shown in Table 11 and Table 12.
 All other species represent only 6.2% of the total catch.
-Figure 4.7 illustrates the species composition of the Turkish Black Sea catch in 2011.
+Figure 38 illustrates the species composition of the Turkish Black Sea catch in 2011.